CSharpWebBasics/webserver/README.md

 # webserver

-This is a simple web server for educational purpose.
+This is a simple web server for educational purposes.
 Exercise is from Softuni educational program.